-The development of new retailing, leisure, offices and other main town centre uses will be subject to the sequential approach, as defined by Government policy and guidance, and will be encouraged at a scale appropriate to the form and functions of the following hierarchy of defined centres:
+The development of new retailing, leisure, offices and other main town centre uses will be subject to the sequential approach and out-of-centre impact assessment, as defined by Government policy and guidance, and will be encouraged at a scale appropriate to the form and functions of the following hierarchy of defined centres:

 - 1. Norwich city centre; - 2.
-The town centres of Aylsham, Diss, Harleston and Wymondham, and within the Norwich urban area, the large district centres at Anglia Square/Magdalen Street and Riverside; - 3.
+The town centres of Aylsham, Diss, Harleston and Wymondham, and within the Norwich urban area, the large district centres at Anglia Square/Magdalen Street and Riverside: - 3.
 The large village and district centres of: Acle, Coltishall, Hethersett, Hingham, Loddon, Long Stratton, Poringland and Reepham, and within the Norwich urban area at Aylsham Road, Drayton Road, Bowthorpe, Dereham Road, Eaton centre, Earlham House, Harford Place (Hall Road/Sandy Lane), Larkman centre, Plumstead Road, Sprowston Road, Old Catton and Dussindale (Thorpe St Andrew).
-New district centres to be established in accordance with the Growth Triangle Area Action Plan; - 4.
-Local centres, including new and enhanced local centres serving major growth locations.
+New district centres to be established in accordance with the Growth Triangle Area Action Plan; - Local centres, including new and enhanced local centres serving major growth locations.

-Development and investment is encouraged at all levels of the hierarchy to enhance the range of businesses and facilities available locally.
+Development and investment isconsistent in scale with the function of the centre are encouraged at all levels of the hierarchy to enhance the range of businesses and facilities available locally.
 Development should seek to enhance the environment and economy of centres, and of villages with more dispersed services, to protect their function and avoid the loss of commercial premises or local services.